nabeel-oz/qlik-py-tools/docs/Keras.md

 Many forecasting problems require more than the historical values of a time series to make accurate predictions.
 For example, when forecasting sales we can make better predictions by considering leads, opportunities and marketing campaigns.
 When forecasting solar power generation, we need to consider variables such as cloud cover and hours of daylight.
 Deep Learning offers us poweful capabilities for modelling such sequence prediction problems.

-Deep learning models are capable of learning features from sequential data, can take in multiple input variables, and be set up to look at a fixed number of periods, for instance 30 days, and make multi-step predictions, for example for the next 7 days.
-With Convolutional Neural Networks (CNNs) we have the capability to learn high level features from sequential data.
+Deep learning models are capable of learning features from sequential data, can take in multiple input variables, and be set up to look at a certain number of periods, for instance 30 days, and make multi-step predictions, for example for the next 7 days.
+With Convolutional Neural Networks (CNNs) we have the capability to learn patterns from sequential data.
 And with Long Short Term Memory Networks (LSTMs) we can build models that retain information on long term dependencies.

 [Keras](https://keras.io/) is a Deep Learning library for Python which provides a high-level neural networks API, capable of running on top of [TensorFlow](https://www.tensorflow.org/), [CNTK](https://docs.microsoft.com/en-us/cognitive-toolkit/), or [Theano](http://www.deeplearning.net/software/theano/).

 This SSE provides functions for sequence predictions that use Keras and scikit-learn.
 We can set up our neural network's 'architecture', i.e. the inputs, hidden layers and outputs, and then train and test the model entirely through the Qlik load script.
 We can generate predictions by passing a configured number of lag periods to the model, either through the load script or through chart expressions.
 This implementation supports both regression and classification problems.

-If you want to dive deeper into Deep Learning I can recommend the following posts:
+If you want to dive deeper into Deep Learning I recommend the following posts:
    - [The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/)
    - [Understanding LSTM Networks](https://colah.github.io/posts/2015-08-Understanding-LSTMs/)
    - [How to Develop Deep Learning Models for Univariate Time Series Forecasting](https://machinelearningmastery.com/how-to-develop-deep-learning-models-for-univariate-time-series-forecasting/)